fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 **`Remarks`**

-Available in Chrome, Edge, Firefox, Opera, and Node.js 10+.
+Available in Chrome, Edge, Firefox, Opera, Node.js 10+, and Deno.

 #### Inherited from